plibither8/2048.cpp/README.md

 #### Building with CMake

-3. Build the executable and if on Linux/MacOS run test
+3. Build the executable and run tests
 ```sh
 ctest -S setup.cmake
 ```